HoleInTheSeat/pfsense-speedtest-widget/README.md

-# Speedtest dashboard widget for pfSense community Version 2.6.0
+# Speedtest dashboard widget for pfSense
+Tested on Community Version community Version 2.6.0 and Pfsense+ 23.01

 # Install